Chamal1120/chace/README.md

 ## Protocol

-CHACE uses a line-delimited JSON protocol over Unix sockets:
+CHACE uses a line-delimited JSON protocol over a Unix socket:

 - Each request is a single JSON object terminated by a newline
 - Each response is a single JSON object terminated by a newline